-Learn to teach in the elementary schools through a rich field-based elementary education at Wichita State University.
-The faculty model and provide experience and research-based strategies for helping all students learn.
-Rich in field experiences from the introductory courses through student teaching, the program provides high-quality classroom instruction and time to develop necessary skills with actual time spent in the classrooms.
+Learn to teach in the elementary schools through a rich, field-based teacher preparation program at Wichita State University.
+The Professional Development School model provides real-world experience and research-based strategies for helping all students learn.
+Teacher candidates have field experiences from the introductory courses through their student internship.
+The program provides high-quality classroom instruction and time to develop necessary skills in PreK-12 classrooms.

 The College of Education offers numerous programs in addition to Teacher Education.
 Information about applying for the Teacher Education Program is included in the Teacher Education Application Packet.
 The packet includes: